KexinLu/AlgorithmDSGolang/README.md

             test
 ```

+## Naming Convention

+under the algorithm path, you will find folders of problemsets grouped by datastructure or other type tags
+the way to name these problems should be

+codeplatformID_problemname_freq[HML]_[easy|med|hard]
+eg. lc001_twosum_freqH_easy

+note the problemname should be one word

+Following this naming convention is important to enable us to use some bash scripting to filter through our problems

 ## Purpose of data structure?

 - organizing data into a format which enables some coding pattern to store/retrieve data